All of our content is written by humans, not robots. Learn More

 What Are Proxy Servers?

 If you’re looking to encrypt the IP address of a single web page only, you can use a free proxy instead of a VPN.
-The major advantage of proxies versus VPNs is that proxies are free, usually, and cover only a single website or apps.
+The major advantage of proxies versus VPNs is that proxies are usually free and cover only a single website or app.
 VPNs, on the other hand, encrypt all web traffic across your entire device, not just your IP address.

 For students using school-owned devices, proxies may be a better option.
 Employees trying to bypass workplace restrictions should look for a public web proxy.
 Keep in mind, though, that your workplace might have blocked these sites as well.